Rasyidannas/Backend_Summary/Networking.md

   c.
 Multicast is Identify multiple interfaces.
 Packets sent to a multicast address are delivered to all interfaces identified by that address.
   d.
 Anycast is Assigned to multiple interfaces.
 Packets sent to an anycast address are delivered to the nearest interface identified by the address.

-2. Subnetting
-   Subnetting is the process of dividing a network into smaller subnetworks (subnets).
-For Improves network management and security by isolating segments of the network.

-3. Importance of IP Addresses
+2. Importance of IP Addresses
    - Routing: IP addresses are essential for routing data packets between devices on different networks.
    - Identification: Allow devices to identify and communicate with each other over a network.
    - Security: Help in implementing security policies and tracking devices on a network.